nemon024/react_learn/README.md

-this repo is only for learing and implementing the react in the upcoming project
+this repo is only for learing and implementing the react in the upcoming project..